The Danger of Not Having a Mobile Friendly Website

 If you have an outdated website and you didn’t receive a warning message, do not dismiss this article.
 Google can only send you notifications if you have an active Google Webmaster Tools account that is tied to a valid email address.
 If you don’t have a Google Webmaster Tools account, now is the time to get one.
 It will not only deliver important warning messages such as our mobile emails, but it will also provide valuable insight on SEO, indexing, and performance.

 If you are using an outdated WordPress website, you have options.
 Lots of them really, so this is a very good thing.

-Your first option is to add a mobile plugin to help convert your traditional desktop website to a more mobile friendly version.
+Your first option is to add a mobile plugin to help convert your traditional desktop website to a more mobile-friendly version.
 I am not at all a fan of this approach, because these plugins tend to strip out content, remove branding, and degrade the overall user experience.

 Your second option is to pay a WordPress developer to add mobile responsive code to your existing theme.
 While I think this is better than the first option, I think it is also a bit of a Band-Aid approach.
-If your WordPress theme isn’t mobile responsive, it probably also lacks updated coding like HTML5 and support for schema.
+If your WordPress theme isn’t mobile responsive, it probably also lacks updated coding like HTML5 and support for the schema.
 This means you’re patching something that is already outdated, which is never the best use of your time or money.

 A third option is to give your website a refresh with a more current stock WordPress theme.

 A fourth option is to update your website with a new custom theme design that is specifically created for you and your website.
 This is the best option if you have branding in place and require a unique look and feel to your existing website.